 - For Admission - An undergraduate major in an appropriate agricultural, environmental, biological, or physical science.
-Satisfactory scores on the Graduate Record Examination, general (aptitude) section.
+Additionally, some laboratory programs may have their own specific requirements.

 - For Advancement to Candidacy for the Degree of Master of Science - Satisfactory completion of one academic year of graduate study in the Department of Plant and Soil Science, and a written or oral comprehensive examination.
 The decision on the type of comprehensive exam will be made by the major professor after consulting with the student.

 - Contact the departmental faculty member with whom you are interested in working.
 Include your CV/Resume with your email.
 Refer to the list of faculty and area of study below.

 - Note: it reduces your chances of connecting with new research opportunities when you send your email to all of our faculty; please focus on selecting a faculty member based on your research interests.